dshetty100/MechaCar_Statistical_Analysis/README.md

 ![Suspension Coils Cumulative T-test](Images/t_test_all_Lot.png)

 The results of the T-test for the suspension coils psi across all manufacturing lots shows that the p-value (0.0603) is not below the significan level (0.05) for us to reject the null hypothesis.
-They are therefore not statistically different from the population mean (of 1500 psi) for us to reject the null hypothesis.
+They are therefore not statistically different from the population mean of 1500 psi.

 - The figure below shows Suspension Coils T-test (for lot1).
 The population mean is 1500 psi and the sample mean is 1500.00 psi.